Using Notion Progress Bars to Visually Track Task, Project, or Goal Completion

 Even though Notion lacks a dedicated progress bar property, you can simulate one with a few simple steps:

-Although Notion doesn’t offer built-in colors or width adjustments for these bars, you can experiment with different emojis or characters to enhance the display.
-For added visual appeal, consider integrating third-party widgets that complement your Notion layout.
+Notion’s built-in formatting is still limited when it comes to colors and width for these bars.
+However, you can experiment with various emojis or characters to enhance the visual appeal.
+Additionally, consider integrating third-party widgets from providers like Indify or Apption, which can complement your Notion layout and offer more dynamic visual tracking.

 Utilizing Progress Bars for Task Management